buu342/N64-UNFLoader/README.md

 /*==============================
     usb_write
     Writes data to the USB.
+    Will not write if there is data to read from USB
     @param The DATATYPE that is being sent
     @param A buffer with the data to send
     @param The size of the data being sent